 Health considerations with using rainwater tanks

 If you are using water from a rainwater collection tank, you must ensure the quality of it is safe and fit for its intended use, for example outdoor use only or potable water supply.

 - using a registered plumber to install your tank

 - ensuring your roof and gutters are clean

 - using filters, mesh guards and a backflow prevention device

 - clearly labelling rainwater tanks to indicate the water is not for drinking.

 Non-potable (non-drinkable) rainwater tank water should not be consumed unless there is a need for emergency supply.
-In this case, boil the water before use and follow Ministry of Health guidelines.
+In this case, we recommend following Ministry of Health's